openedx/edx-documentation/en_us/shared/releasing_course/beta_testing.rst

 * Often, learners report issues by asking questions in a discussion.
 Your discussion moderation team can watch for posts that indicate problems.

-* To let learners know the best way to report problems, you can post information on the **Home** page or post it in a discussion.
+* To let learners know the best way to report problems, you can post information in the course welcome message, or post it in a discussion.